dar-tau/py_ontobuilder/README.md

 This is a Python port to [Ontobuilder](https://github.com/shraga89/ontobuilderDev).

-This can actually be modified to work with basically any Java package in JAR format by replacing the contents of `src/ontobuilder/jars` and adapting `src/ontobuilder/__init__.py` accordingly.
+This can actually be modified to work with basically any Java package in JAR format by replacing the contents of `src/ontobuilder/jars` and adapting `src/ontobuilder/__init__.py` and `setup.py` accordingly.

 ## Installation